-- (D) Reserve materials.
-Reserve materials may not be checked out to courtesy borrowers. - (E) Beginning of privileges.
-Borrower privileges begin when the courtesy borrower is issued a courtesy borrower card from the Library. - (F) End of privileges.
-Borrower privileges end one year from the date of issuance. - (h) Proof of eligibility.
-Proof of eligibility for borrower privileges in each of the preceding categories will be as follows: - (1) Faculty/Staff Borrower.
+(D) Reserve materials.
+Reserve materials may not be checked out to courtesy borrowers.

+(E) Beginning of privileges.
+Borrower privileges begin when the courtesy borrower is issued a courtesy borrower card from the Library.

+(F) End of privileges.
+Borrower privileges end one year from the date of issuance.

+(h) Proof of eligibility.
+Proof of eligibility for borrower privileges in each of the preceding categories will be as follows:

+- (1) Faculty/Staff Borrower.
 Rose State College Faculty/Staff ID card - (2) Student Borrower.
-Rose State College Student ID card.
-In the event a student does not have a RSC Student ID, enrollment and status as an RSC student must be verified by LRC staff; a temporary library card will be issued. - (3) Courtesy Borrower. - (A) Military.
+Rose State College Student ID card. - (3) Courtesy Borrower. - (A) Military.
 Military ID Card - (B) Non-Military.
 Government-issued picture ID Card and proof of address.